darren277/patterns/README.md

 Principle: _Open for extension, but closed for modification._

+Examples:
+1. `my_app/src/auth.py`: Our authentication strategies can be extended without modifying the main `Auth` class.
+For example, if we wanted to add an `OAuthStrategy`, we would not have to touch the original `Auth` class.

 ### Liskov Substitution Principle (LSP)

 Principle: _Subtypes must be substitutable for their base types._